• About

 The Islamic Reordering of the East

 Through the 7th and 8th centuries, Islamic rule expanded rapidly across Syria, Palestine, Egypt, North Africa, and eventually much of eastern Anatolia.
-Subsequently, the Mediterranean world was transformed by the rise of Islam.
+The Mediterranean world was transformed by the rise of Islam.

 The Byzantine Empire felt the impact almost immediately, as Arab armies inspired by the new faith pressed hard against its borders, even bringing war to the very walls of Constantinople and coming perilously close to capturing the city.